Skip to content

 • Without a manifest the harness stays in project mode, recursively discovers tests under tests/, and applies global fixtures, runners, and inputs.

-Run the suite from the project root:
+Run the tests from the project root:

 Terminal window